kcsb3b/odin-recipes/README.md

 The Odin Project
 HTML assignment:
-Create a website containing links to some recipes.\n This assignment is to practice the basic structures of HTML, elememts, tags, text, links.
+Create a website containing links to some recipes.
+This assignment is to practice the basic structures of HTML, elememts, tags, text, links.